szvsw/ParallelFDTD/README.md

 ## Matlab Usage

 The Matlab library (three mex files) have been copied to `ParallelFDTD/matlab`.
-The directory also contains a test script, `testBench.m`, which you can also use for reference.
+The directory also contains a test script, (matlab/testBench.m)[matlab/testBench.m], which you can also use for reference.
 The next section contains more detail on using the library.